 Many consortia, like GTex10, ENCODE11, 1000 Genomes12, and TCGA13, are generating large amount of personalized biomedical datasets.
 Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between genotypes and phenotypes, some of which can contain sensitive information like disease status.
 Although these correlations are useful for discovering how genotypes and phenotypes interact, they could also be utilized by an adversary in a linking attack for matching the entries in genotype and phenotype datasets.
-For example, when a phenotype dataset is available, the adversary can utilize the genotype-phenotype correlations to statistically predict the genotypes, compare the predicted genotypes with the entries in another dataset that contains genotypes.
+For example, when a phenotype dataset is available, the adversary can utilize the genotype-phenotype correlations to statistically predict the genotypes.
 For the entries that are correctly matching, he/she can reveal sensitive phenotypes of the individuals and characterize them.
 Even when the strength of each genotype-phenotype correlation is not high, the availability of a large number of genotype-phenotype correlations increases the scale of linking.
 In fact, an adversary can perform correct linking with relatively small number of genotypes^{14,15}.

 Different aspects of privacy have been intensely studied.
-Recently, genomic privacy is receiving much attention as a result of the deluge of personalized genomics datasets that are being generated ^{16,17}.
+Recently, genomic privacy is receiving much attention as a result of the deluge of personalized genomics datasets that are being generated^{16,17}.
 With the increase in the number of large scale genotyping and phenotyping studies, the protection of privacy of participating individuals emerged as an important issue.
-Homer et al 18 proposed a statistical testing procedure that enables testing whether a genotyped individual is in a pool of samples, for which only the allele frequencies are known.
-Im et al 19 showed that, given the genotypes of a large set of markers for an individual, an attacker can reliably predict whether the individual participated to a QTL study or not.
+Homer et al18 proposed a statistical testing procedure that enables testing whether a genotyped individual is in a pool of samples, for which only the allele frequencies are known.
+Im et al19 showed that, given the genotypes of a large set of markers for an individual, an attacker can reliably predict whether the individual participated to a QTL study or not.
 These attacks, which we refer to as "detection of a genome in a mixture", are one type of attacks on privacy (Fig S6).
 There is yet another important attack where the attacker links two or more datasets to pinpoint individuals in datasets and reveal sensitive information.
-One well-known example of these "linking attacks", although not in a genomic context, is the linking attack that matched the entries in Netflix Prize Database and the Internet Movie Database 10.
-As the size and number of the genotype and phenotype datasets increase, the possibility of linking seemingly different datasets escalates 20.
-When a large number of individuals take part in one or more of these databases, the risks associated with linking attacks will become more significant (Fig S6, Section §2).
+One well-known and illustrative example of these "linking attacks", although not in a genomic context, is the linking attack that matched the entries in Netflix Prize Database and the Internet Movie Database (IMDB)20.
+For research purposes,